onflow/sc-eng-gaming/README.md

 # Rock Paper Scissors (Mostly) On-Chain

-**TODO - transaction diagrams & single player submit move**

-We’re building an on-chain Rock Paper Scissors game as a proof of concept exploration into the world of blockchain gaming powered by Cadence on Flow.
+> We’re building an on-chain Rock Paper Scissors game as a proof of concept exploration into the world of blockchain gaming powered by Cadence on Flow.

 ## Overview